bravobike/efx/README.md

 Efx follows the following principles:

 - Modules contain groups of effects that can all be rebound or neither in tests
-- Mocking effects should be as simple as possible without going into technical detail.
+- Rebinding effects should be as simple and declarative as possible.
 - We want to run as much tests async as possible.
 Thus, we traverse the supervision tree to find rebound effects in the ancest test processes, in an isolated manner.
-- Effects are not mocked by default in tests, thus, must be explicitly mocked.
+- Effects are not mocked by default in tests, thus, must be explicitly rebound.
 - Effects can only be rebound in tests, but not in production.
 - We want zero performance overhead in production.